By Megan Doyle | American Express Credit Intel Freelance Contributor

 Here’s what you need to know to determine when to expect your federal tax refund, and how you can track it.

 Filing method.
-The IRS says e-filing with direct deposit is the best and fastest way to get your tax refund.2 If you file a paper return, someone at the IRS needs to enter your information into an electronic system before your tax return—and refund—can be processed.
+The IRS says e-filing with direct deposit is the best and fastest way to get your tax refund.
+If you file a paper return, someone at the IRS needs to enter your information into an electronic system before your tax return – and refund – can be processed.
 Then, the refund must be mailed to you.
 E-filing with direct deposit removes those steps, cutting down on processing time.
+Need another reason to e-file?
+According to the IRS, it’s taking even longer than usual to process tax-related mailed documents this year.2

 Certain tax credits.
-By law, the IRS cannot issue refunds before mid-February for tax returns that claim the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC), which is the refundable portion of the Child Tax Credit.3 This applies to the entire refund, even the portion not associated with these credits.
-The IRS says if you claim either of those two tax credits, you can expect a refund by direct deposit into your account by the first week of March—assuming you filed at the beginning of tax season and there are no other issues with your tax return.4
+By law, the IRS says it cannot issue refunds before March for tax returns that claim the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC), which is the refundable portion of the Child Tax Credit.
+This applies to the entire refund, even the portion not associated with these credits.
+The IRS says if you claim either of those two tax credits, you can expect direct deposit into your account as early as the first week of March – assuming you filed at the beginning of tax season and there are no other issues with your tax return.3

 Weekends and holidays.
 Don’t forget that many banks and financial institutions don’t process payments on weekends or holidays, and if you’re getting your refund mailed to you, mail isn’t delivered on federal holidays.
 Weekends and holidays like Presidents’ Day can add a few extra days.

-Although most taxpayers get their refunds within a few weeks, the IRS cautions not to count on getting your refund by a certain date—for example, if you need it to make a major purchase or pay a big bill.
-It’s always possible your tax return will require more review.5
+Although most taxpayers get their refunds within a few weeks, the IRS cautions not to count on getting your refund by a certain date – for example, if you need it to make a major purchase or pay a big bill.
+It’s always possible your tax return will require more review.

 The IRS will contact you if they need any more information to process your tax return.